MegaMek/megamek/megamek/docs/ai-readme.txt

     to your playing style.
     Its thinking is mostly limited to a single turn, provided it does understand to move mechs to good ranges.
-    The movement is not yet hierarcial, so with every new unit there is a somewhat linear increase in the time the bot thinks.
+    The movement is not yet hierarchal, so with every new unit there is a somewhat linear increase in the time the bot thinks.
 Unless you have patience, don't do something over 8 on 8.
     The bot will preform well with most units on average terrain maps.
 A lot or